DHTMLX/docs-suite/docs/menu/data_loading.md

 # Data loading

-There are several simple ways of loading options into dhtmlxMenu:
+There are several simple ways of loading options into DHTMLX Menu:

 - on initialization of Menu
 - after initialization of Menu